openvinotoolkit/training_extensions/models/instance_segmentation/model_templates/coco-instance-segmentation/readme.md

 Average Precision (AP) is defined as an area under the precision/recall curve.

-## Training pipeline
+## Usage

+Steps `1`-`2` help to setup working environment and download a pre-trained model.
+Steps `3.a`-`3.c` demonstrate how the pre-trained model can be exported to OpenVINO compatible format and run as a live-demo.
+If you are unsatisfied by the model quality, steps `4.a`-`4.c` help you to prepare datasets, evaluate pre-trained model and run fine-tuning.
+You can repeat steps `4.b` - `4.c` until you get acceptable quality metrics values on your data, then you can re-export model and run demo again (Steps `3.a`-`3.c`).

-### 1. Change a directory in your terminal to instance_segmentation and activate venv.
+### 1. Change a directory in your terminal to domain directory

 ```bash
 cd models/instance_segmentation
 ```
-If You have not created virtual environment yet:
+If you have not created virtual environment yet:
 ```bash
 ./init_venv.sh
 ```